tavleenkour/SampleFramework/README.md

 ## Launch
 To run this project:
-* Import the project to eclipse from local machine
+* Import the project to eclipse(or another similar IDE) from local machine
 * Run the testng.xml file as `TestNG Suite`